-The sequence of issuing SE instruction is: CS# goes low $\rightarrow$ sending SE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high.
+The sequence of issuing SE instruction is: CS# goes low \rightarrow sending SE instruction code \rightarrow 3-byte or 4-byte address on SI \rightarrow CS# goes high.

 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.